jphart/jphart.github.io/_projects/weatherstation.md

 * Reciever software
 * Final build & installation

-<a href="sensor/">Next time: building a prototype sensor</a>, looking at radio transmitters and sensor modules.
+<a href="sensor">Next time: building a prototype sensor</a>, looking at radio transmitters and sensor modules.